Henry Clifford, 10th Baron Clifford: Career in the north

 Clifford made a natural ally for King Henry, and soon became one of his most trusted men in the north.
 Summerson suggests that Henry had little choice in restoring Clifford to his traditional regional position, as Northern England had been firmly Yorkist for over 20 years, first under the Nevilles and then under Gloucester.
 The latter had made Yorkshire his power base.
 Clifford, already loyal to Lancaster and then Tudor, was an obvious choice to act as the King's man, and Henry gradually increased Clifford's power.
-On 2May 1486 Clifford received the stewardship of the Lordship of Middleham and bailiwick of the Honour of Richmond.
+On 2 May 1486 Clifford received the stewardship of the Lordship of Middleham and bailiwick of the Honour of Richmond.
 The former had been one of Richard of Gloucester's most important headquarters.
 After Richard took the throne, he granted it to Sir John Conyers, one of Gloucester's closest advisers; both Middleham and Richmond had been Neville strongholds before that.
 Conyers seems to have been placed in Clifford's custody around this time, although relations between the two men seem to have improved: Clifford later jointly shared in a £1,000 bond to the King for Conyers's good behaviour.
 In October 1486 Clifford sat on a commission to "levy for the King, all profits arising from the King's manors and lands in the counties of Westmorland and Cumberland, the lordship of Penrith and the forest of Inglewood" in expectation of an invasion by Scotland.

 The city of York jealously guarded its liberties, and traditionally rejected all interference from the outside unless it was perceived as absolutely warranted.
 This resistance troubled Clifford throughout his career.
-During the Yorkist rebellion of 1487, which attempted to place Lambert Simnel on the throne (as a pretender for EdwardIV's second son, Richard of Shrewsbury) Clifford was responsible for guarding the city.
+During the Yorkist rebellion of 1487, which attempted to place Lambert Simnel on the throne (as a pretender for Edward IV's second son, Richard of Shrewsbury) Clifford was responsible for guarding the city.
 He reinforced the garrison with 200 of his men at arms; when the rebel army passed close by, Clifford followed it to Braham.
 (Note: While Clifford was tailing the rebels, the Earl of Northumberland brought his own "great host" to the city.)
 He attempted to engage it on 10 June, but was beaten off.
 He camped in Tadcaster overnight, where word was brought to him that a small force of rebels, led by Lords Scrope of Masham and of Bolton had launched an assault on Bootham Bar.
 This forced Clifford to withdraw back to York and face the rebels on 13 June.
 The subsequent encounter was not an unqualified success, notes Summerson; Clifford was defeated in a scuffle outside the gates, and lost all his baggage.
 The military historian Philip A. Haigh writes that Clifford was "utterly disgraced" and R. W. Hoyle describes his efforts as a "fiasco".
 The city scribes "laconically recorded the disastrous outcome", writes Anthony Goodman, and emphasised how the King's man in the north "had signally failed" to contain the rising.